How to get your hands on some good food

 The seasonal parade of produce generally begins in late May with head lettuce, salad mix, spinach, Swiss chard, kale, herbs, bok choy and more.
 Mid-season baskets add on cucumbers, snap peas, green beans, carrots, summer squash and more.
 The end of summer and early fall means ripe tomatoes, eggplant, peppers, potatoes, and more!

 The Tower Farmers Market is located next to the historic train depot on Highway 169 in Tower.
-The market runs from 4-6 p.m. on Fridays from late May through mid-September.
+The market runs from 4-6 p.m. on Fridays from early June through September.
 Vendors sell produce, fresh bread, baked goods, handmade soaps and lots more.

 How we grow it all